 - Files can be easily attached to any email in their native format though NetDocuments.

 - Compatible with MS Office, and Adobe Acrobat.
 Can save any documents and make those documents searchable with comments and profiling.
 Users can also save audio, picture and video files.

 - Compatible with Safari, Internet Explorer, Firefox, and Chrome.
 It also works on both Windows and MAC.
 Best with Internet Explorer for Active-X compatibilities.
 Functionality on Mac will be different than Windows environment.

 - All updates are performed automatically.

 - Access to files, folders, or cabinets can be controlled.
+Since it’s in the cloud additional security requirements are required.
 Meets compliance requirements related to HIPAA, SEC, FINRA and other industry-specific standards.

 - The beauty of NetDocuments is that it only requires web access and a browser.
 (Learn more here.)

 - NetDocuments has “workspaces” which allow the user to look at all of the documents on a particular matter.
 These can be shared and viewed with co-workers.
 All users can make changes to these workspaces and the changes will affect how everyone else views this workspace.
 Workspaces have customizable names, descriptions, logos and layouts.
 Users can have multiple folders or workspaces available at one time on the home page.

 - NetDocuments does not have anything labeled as a workflow tool.
 They do allow users to share workspaces which allows for real-time collaboration and assign or approval features. – Through the review tools.
 Other workflow tools are document approval and signatures that can lock a document from change.
 A “follow” can also be setup to notify users of changes to a document or workspace.

 - NetDocuments has a few options.
 You can send a secure link to users to view documents.
 Share space allows you to share a handful of documents with people outside of the organization.
 The third option allows you to create a folder in a work space for external users.